ember-learn/cli-guides/guides/basic-use/deploying.md

 }
 ```

-The `rootURL` is used as a prefix for assets, eg `/path/to/ember/app/assets/vendor.js`.
+The `rootURL` is used as a prefix for assets, e.g. `/path/to/ember/app/assets/vendor.js`.
 However when
 building for production, the value of `prepend` for `fingerprint` will be used instead.

 Here's an example of building for production and using the `fingerprint` and `prepend` configuration.
 The asset URLs will not use `rootURL`.
 Instead, the result will be